 The starting point is a dataset, and in this case we’ve used a dataset scraped from Wikipedia by Paul Campbell here.
 This data simply links players to the club sides they play for, and tells us which country they hail from.
 Perfect for graph analysis – thanks Paul.

-The next step was to load the dataset into the KeyLines visualization tool, and add a bit of color.
+The next step was to load the dataset into our visualization application, and add a bit of color.
 The model we went for is as simple as this:

 There’s absolutely no information about how good a player is, or how good their club sides are.
 Just who plays for which team.
 Not enough, you’d think, to get us close to predicting a winning country.
-But when we bring it all together, and use a bit of KeyLines magic to group players by their country into circular combo nodes this is what we get:
+But when we bring it all together, and use a bit of Cambridge Intelligence product magic to group players by their country into circular combo nodes this is what we get:

 Notice anything?
 Well, for a start, some of those countries have a lot of what graph theorists might call ‘leaf nodes’ – nodes that are not connected to anything else.
 Here’s Peru, for example: